 Addressing Homelessness and Housing Stability

-Through our Housing Stability Evaluation Incubator, we support organizations with developing randomized evaluations that expand the base of rigorous evidence on strategies for reducing homelessness.
+Through our Housing Stability Evaluation Incubator, we support organizations with developing randomized evaluations that expand the base of rigorous evidence on strategies for addressing homelessness.
 Eligible organizations are invited to apply for pro bono technical assistance from J-PAL’s staff of policy and research experts to develop an evaluation idea, flexible proposal development funding of up to $50,000, and connections with J-PAL’s network of leading academic researchers.

 - Partner RFP: Closed

 Reducing and Preventing Homelessness: Lessons from Randomized Evaluations

 Anisha Sehgal, Policy Associate